bluescarni/piranha/doc/sphinx/math_pow.rst

    This default implementation does not define any call operator, and thus no default implementation of :cpp:func:`piranha::math::pow()` is available.

-.. cpp:class:: template <piranha::Arithmetic T, piranha::Arithmetic U> piranha::math::pow_impl<T, U>
+.. cpp:class:: template <piranha::CppArithmetic T, piranha::CppArithmetic U> piranha::math::pow_impl<T, U>

    Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for C++'s arithmetic types.